yj1910/Admin_CRM/README.md

 # Admin_CRM
-Admin CRM website whereby login the user authentication.
-User can access the list of all the employees profile in database on UI.
+CRM website project where user can register himself and By login create his own data records easily.
+User can delete, modify and update the data thru in My SQL database.
+He can also filterout the data for extract correct desier data.